 This shows a quick example of how usability, in its simplest form, is applied.

-Contact us to find out why we are your best choice for usability engineering consulting.
+Contact us to find out why we are your best choice for usability engineering and medical device consultancy.